 Aspirin low-dose is a reduced dosage version of regular strength aspirin.
 Regular strength aspirin is 325 mg.
 Aspirin low-dose is below 100 mg., typically 81 mg.
 If you need aspirin for pain relief or treating a fever, you should take the regular strength, unless recommended otherwise by your doctor.
 Aspirin low-dose is taken on a daily basis to reduce the risk of heart attack and stroke.
 You should not take regular dose aspirin on a long-term, regular basis because of the risk of serious side effects from chronic use.

-- Q How does aspirin prevent blood clots?
+- Q How does aspirin low-dose treat a heart attack?

-- Q How can aspirin reduce my risk of colon cancer?
+- Q How can aspirin affect the risk of heart disease?

 - Q Does taking an aspirin a day pose any health risks?

 - Q How important is it to take aspirin every day?